CNY Leftovers Recipes

 This CNY, may the only beef between you and your loved ones be delicious like this Stir Fried Beef with Broccoli.
 Jokes aside, this is the perfect recipe for you if you’ve got leftover beef slices from your hot pot.

-For a nice, crisp exterior for the beef, we recommend doing a shallow fry before sautéing with the other ingredients.
+For a nice, crisp exterior for the beef, we recommend doing a shallow fry before sauteeing with the other ingredients.
 Chock-full of flavor from the fresh beef, with a kick of spice from chili padis and the umami explosion from oyster sauce, it proves that meals don’t have to be boring after the main festivities.

-Recipe: https://themeatmen.org/stir-fried-beef-with-broccoli/
+Recipe: https://themeatmen.sg/stir-fried-beef-with-broccoli/

 Preparation Time: 1 hour 30 minutes.
 Serves 3-4 pax.

-6. Claypot Yong Tau Foo
+6. Hakka Yong Tau Foo

-Recipe: https://themeatmen.org/claypot-yong-tau-foo
+Recipe: https://www.tiktok.com/@themeatmensg/video/7170943779279506689

-Preparation Time: 1 hour.
-Serves 4.
+Preparation Time: 15 minutes.
+Serves 3-4.

 7. Penang Char Kway Teow

 Simply toss your leftover prawns, lap cheong (chinese sausage) and cockles into this dish.
-One bite will have you dreaming you’re back in Penang.
+One bite will have you dreaming you’re in Penang.

-Recipe: https://themeatmen.org/penang-char-kway-teow/
+Recipe: https://themeatmen.sg/penang-char-kway-teow/

 Preparation Time: 30 mins.
 Serves 2-3 pax.